 The final series of Spitfires received the largest motor of the bunch.
 A 1.5-liter four-cylinder might not seem like much, but there’s much more to this story.
 The powerplant was completely rebuilt less than 200 miles ago with upgrades that include twin HS4 SU carburetors, bored .030 over kit, Kent camshaft, solid state ignition, and stainless header and exhaust.
 So this is little Spitfire knows how to get aggressive without losing its sprightly charm.
 And that’s exactly how these became so popular.
 The car barely tipped the scales but had a level of rigidity not seen on other roadsters of its day.
 These were built on a solid backbone chassis with lightweight metal partial unibody.
 This gave them a solid but nimble feeling on the backroads, and it only got better when paired with the four-speed manual transmission w/electronic overdrive and front disc brakes.

 This Spitfire almost seems too good to be true, but we have restoration photos and receipts that prove the amount of sweat equity (and money) someone invested.
 As such, this car is being sold at a significant loss to the restorer and the lucky buyer of this car is going to benefit without having to foot the bill of an expensive restoration.
 Indeed, this may be one of the nicest Triumph Spitfire’s in the entire world.

 More info: Listing has ended.
-Search on eBay for similar 1977 Triumph Spitfire
+Click to search on eBay for similar 1977 Triumph Spitfire (Affiliate link)

 Seller's other items: streetsideclassiccars